Journal of Aboriginal Economic Development

 - Reviews of Current Books and Literature

-Published jointly by the Council for the Advancement of Native Development Officers (Cando) and Captus Press, the Journal of Aboriginal Economic Development (JAED) is an open-access journal published bi-annually, and is a unique resource for anyone interested in Indigenous community economic development.
+Published by the Council for the Advancement of Native Development Officers (Cando), the Journal of Aboriginal Economic Development (JAED) is an open-access journal published bi-annually, and is a unique resource for anyone interested in Indigenous community economic development.
 Its intent is to explore ideas and build knowledge in the field of Indigenous economic development theory and practice.
 The journal prefers a broad interpretation of research and knowledge and encourages a wide variety of contributions in this area.
 We want to know what people are doing, what is working, what is not working, and why.